["learn"]

 Four tasting glasses of Reserve gin in a dimly lit vat cellar with wooden casks visible in the background

-Reserve gin, a distinguished member of the gin family, is crafted with a meticulous approach that involves ageing the spirit in wooden barrels, much like whiskey.
-This ageing process imparts a complexity and depth of flavour that sets it apart from its unaged counterparts.
+Reserve gin, a distinguished member of the gin family, is crafted with a meticulous approach that involves aging the spirit in wooden barrels, much like whiskey.
+This aging process imparts a complexity and depth of flavour that sets it apart from its unaged counterparts.

-The flavour profile of reserve gin is marked by a delicate balance of juniper, botanicals, and the nuanced influence of the ageing process.
+• Flavour profile: The flavour profile of reserve gin is marked by a delicate balance of juniper, botanicals, and the nuanced influence of the aging process.
 Expect notes of oak, vanilla, and sometimes a hint of smokiness.

-Differences between regions can be significant, with distillers often experimenting with various wood types for ageing, such as oak or chestnut, each contributing its own distinct flavour.
+Differences between regions can be significant, with distillers often experimenting with various wood types for aging, such as oak or chestnut, each contributing its distinct flavor.

 As for pairings, The Mixer recommends: